NoLieNoSean/NoNotes/content/Notes/LEC ANA1 33.md

 1. Uniform limit of continuous functions is continuous.
 2. Uniform limit of Riemann integrable functions is Riemann integrable, and the limit of the integrals is the integral of the limit.
-3. Uniform limit of differentiable functions is differentiable provided that the sequence of derivatives also converge uniformly.
+3. Uniform limit of differentiable functions is differentiable provided that the sequence of derivatives also converge uniformly [^1].

 > [!Theorem] Rudin 7.12
 > $f_{n}\rightrightarrows f$ and each $f_{n}$ continuous on $E$ $\implies$ $f$ is continuous on $E$.